Find sperm donors

 Cons

-IVF is a slightly more invasive procedure, as a thin needle will retrieve eggs from the ovaries.
-However, you will be offered mild sedation to minismise discomfort.
+• More invasive: IVF is a slightly more invasive procedure, as a thin needle will retrieve eggs from the ovaries.
+However, you will be offered mild sedation to minimise discomfort.

-The IVF process can be more emotionally and physically demanding, as it often involves more medication, more procedures and takes a longer time to complete from start to finish.
+• Physically and emotionally demanding: The IVF process can be more emotionally and physically demanding, as it often involves more medication and more procedures and takes a longer time to complete from start to finish.

 How do you communicate about sperm donation as a couple?